jonallured/jonallured.com/source/_posts/2012-02-17-cheek-and-grimm-on-modules.md

 ---
 favorite: false
 number: 32
-title: Cheek and Grimm on Modules
+title: "Cheek and Grimm on Modules"
 ---

 Josh Cheek [shares some thoughts][josh_post] he's had about Module inclusion and